JOIN US ON GIVELINK!

 Native Women Led.
 Native Women Strong.

 The Buffalo Youth Nation Project (BYNP), or Wakanyeja Tatanka Oyate, was founded in 2018 by Lisa Ansell Frazier of the Cheyenne River Sioux Tribe.
-Based in Wyoming, BYNP is an all-volunteer, Native-led organization focused on strengthening food sovereignty and resource access for Native youth, families, and communities.
+Based in Wyoming, BYNP is an all Native-led organization focused on strengthening food sovereignty and resource access for Native youth, families, and communities.
 BYNP achieved its 501(c)(3) nonprofit designation in October 2020.

 EIN# 85-2386703

-Copyright © 2026 Bynp - All Rights Reserved.
+Copyright © 2026 BYNP - All Rights Reserved.

 Powered by